uchicago-library/lucy/README.md

 $ mod_wsgi-express start-server --url-alias /css css lucy.wsgi
 ```

 Now if you open your browser to http://localhost:8000 you'll see that the site should be correctly serving both static files and dynamic content.
-Although you do not need to re-activate your virtual environment when you make changes to your code, you will need to restart the development server or at least `touch lucy.wsgi` any changes you make from here on to take effect.
+Although you do not need to re-activate your virtual environment when you make changes to your code, you will need to restart the development server or at least run `touch lucy.wsgi` for any changes to take effect.

 Please note:  I ran into some trouble running mod_wsgi-express with the default Python 3.7 on my Mac.
 This seems to be a common issue based on the GitHub page for that software, but using Homebrew's Python3.8 worked around that problem.